Knowing how to copyright a book — the right way — is something that scares the crap out of most authors!

 A lot of us get caught up in a confusing haze of copyright laws, infringement, and wondering how to stay out of hot water with the law and angry lawyers (okay, maybe it’s not that dramatic) while also protecting our book babies.
 Learning how to copyright a book can help alleviate all of that worry.

-In this post we will also look at the 9 most common questions authors ask when it comes to copyright concerns, for both their own works and when borrowing from other sources.
+We’ll also look at the nine most frequently asked questions authors ask when it comes to copyright concerns, for both their own works and when borrowing from other sources.

 It all begins with creating the copyright page in your book.